How to create public folders

 To enable public folders, you have to create an empty public folder tree.
 If you are using CodeTwo Exchange Migration or CodeTwo Office 365 Migration, the exact tree structure and content of the public folders from your old Exchange server will be automatically recreated in this new tree.

-Follow the steps below to enable public folders in Exchange Server 2013, Exchange Server 2016 or in Exchange Online (Office 365).
-This will create an empty public folder tree.
-Please note that the screenshots in this article are from Exchange Server 2013, but the settings described here look almost exactly the same in Exchange Online (Office 365) and Exchange Server 2016:
+Follow the steps below to enable public folders in Exchange Server 2013, Exchange Server 2016 or Exchange Online (Office 365).
+By following these guidelines, you will create an empty public folder tree.
+Note that the screenshots in this article are from Exchange Server 2013, but the settings described here look almost the same in Exchange Online (Office 365) and Exchange Server 2016.

 - Log in to your Exchange:

-- Exchange Server 2013, 2016 - Log in to the Exchange Control Panel (ECP) using your domain admin account.
-If you are accessing Exchange Server directly, the address will be https://localhost/ecp
+- Exchange Server 2013, 2016 - log in to the Exchange Control Panel (ECP) using your domain admin account.
+If you are accessing Exchange Server directly, the address is https://localhost/ecp

-- Exchange Online (Office 365) - Log in to the Office 365 administration panel - http://portal.microsoftonline.com/ - using your Office 365 global administrator account and go to the Exchange section.
+- Exchange Online (Office 365) - log in to the Microsoft 365 admin center (Office 365 admin center) using your Office 365 global administrator account, and open Exchange admin center (use the menu to navigate to Admin centers > Exchange).

-- Go to the public folders mailboxes tab.
+- Go to the public folder mailboxes tab.

-- Configure the mailbox according to your preferences.
+- Configure the mailbox according to your preferences (Fig. 3.), save the configuration, and close the window.

-- Go back to the public folders tab.
+- Go back to the public folders tab in Exchange Control Panel / Exchange admin center.

 - Browse for your Administrator account.

-- Make sure the Administrator has Permission level: Owner and every possible privileges granted (all checkboxes checked).
+- Make sure the Administrator has Permission level: Owner and every possible privilege granted (all checkboxes need to be selected), as shown in Fig. 6.
+Save the changes.

-For more information on how to manage your public folders, please refer to this Microsoft Technet article.
+For more information on how to manage your public folders, see this Microsoft Technet article.

-Please follow the steps below to enable public folders in Exchange Server 2010.
-This will create an empty public folder tree.
+Follow the steps below to enable public folders in Exchange Server 2010.
+As a result, an empty public folder tree will be created.

 - Run the Exchange Management Console (EMC).

-- In the console tree, click the Organization Configuration branch and then choose Mailbox.
+- In the console tree, click the Organization Configuration branch and choose Mailbox.

-- Find the Database Management tab and right-click on the database list.
-From the context menu choose New Public Folder Database option (Fig. 8.).
+- Open the Database Management tab.
+Right-click on the database list and select New Public Folder Database (Fig. 8.).

 - The New Public Folder Database wizard appears.
-Specify the name of the public folder database and the mailbox server and click Next.
+Specify the name of the public folder database and mailbox server (Fig. 9.), and click Next.

 - Skip the next steps by clicking the Next button.